XimeraProject/ximeraLatex/README.md

 * This README.md file.

-* The GNU license.
+* The LPPL 1.3c license.

-* The Ximera document class, ximera.cls

-* The Xourse document class, xourse.cls

-* Documentation for the document classes above, ximeraLaTeX.pdf

 * The Ximera documented LaTeX file type, ximera.dtx.
 This file generates ximera.cls, xourse.cls, and ximeraLaTeX.pdf, as well as a